 Retirement Village Contracts

-Making the decision to move yourself or a loved one into a retirement village is a huge step and it is important that you understand the full costs and conditions of moving into your new home.
-These decisions should not be made without expert legal advice from a solicitor who has vast experience in retirement village contract law.
+Making the decision to move yourself or family member one into a retirement village is a huge step and it is important that you understand the full costs and conditions of moving into your new home.
+These decisions should not be made without expert legal advice from a lawyer who has vast experience in retirement village contract law.

 - We are well informed on the current legislation surrounding retirement village contracts including your rights and obligations.